ASC Pty Ltd: Products

 ASC rose to prominence in 1987 when it was contracted by the Australian Government to design and manufacture a fleet of six Collins-class submarines for the Royal Australian Navy (RAN) in what was the largest defence contract ever signed in Australia.
 Although the submarine project was marred with difficulties throughout the 1990s, upon completion the Collins class were hailed as the most advanced diesel-electric submarines in the world.
 The difficulties continued, however, and the very expensive Collins-class submarines have been plagued with troubles and controversy ever since.
 ASC maintains the six Collins-class submarines for their operational lifespans under a A$3.5 billion contract with RAN.
 To date, no other navy has expressed interest in buying a Collins-class submarine.

 In 2005, the company was selected by the Australian Government, ahead of two other bidders, as the preferred shipbuilder for three new AEGIS-based Australian air warfare destroyers (AWD) under the Sea 4000 Project.
 The AWDs are scheduled to begin service in 2013.

 ASC was also set to construct twelve Shortfin Barracuda Block 1A diesel-electric submarines to replace the Collins-class submarine currently in service with the Royal Australian Navy.
-However, this was later to be cancelled in favour for a nuclear powered attack submarine.
+However, this was later cancelled in favour of a nuclear-powered attack submarine fleet.

 ASC also has contracts for production of Keka-class coastal patrol boats, produced in Hong Kong for use of Hong Kong maritime police, and the Series T.81 produced in Thailand for the use of the Royal Thai Navy.